sous-chefs/nginx/README.md

 ## Recipes

-This cookbook provides three main recipes for installing Nginx.
+This cookbook provides three main recipes for installing nginx.

-- `default.rb` - _Use this recipe_ if you have a native package for Nginx.
+- `default.rb` - _Use this recipe_ if you have a native package for nginx.
-- `repo.rb` - The developer of Nginx also maintain [stable packages](http://nginx.org/en/download.html) for several platforms.
+- `repo.rb` - The developer of nginx also maintain [stable packages](http://nginx.org/en/download.html) for several platforms.
-- `source.rb` - _Use this recipe_ if you do not have a native package for Nginx, or if you want to install a newer version than is available, or if you have custom module compilation needs.
+- `source.rb` - _Use this recipe_ if you do not have a native package for nginx, or if you want to install a newer version than is available, or if you have custom module compilation needs.

 Several recipes are related to the `source` recipe specifically.
 See that recipe's section below for a description.

 ### default

-The default recipe will install Nginx as a native package for the system through the package manager and sets up the configuration according to the Debian site enable/disable style with `sites-enabled` using the `nxensite` and `nxdissite` scripts.
+The default recipe will install nginx as a native package for the system through the package manager and sets up the configuration according to the Debian site enable/disable style with `sites-enabled` using the `nxensite` and `nxdissite` scripts.
 The nginx service will be managed with the normal init scripts that are presumably included in the native package.

 Includes the `ohai_plugin` recipe so the plugin is available.